PacktPublishing/Automate-Testing-for-Power-Apps/chapter-09/README.md

-# Chapter 5 Introducing Test Studio – Canvas Apps Testing with a Sample Case Study
+# Chapter 9 PCF Testing with Test Studio and Test Engine
 ## Code companion

-This folder contains code and samples presented in chapter 5 "Introducing Test Studio – Canvas Apps Testing with a Sample Case Study".
+This folder contains code and samples presented in chapter 9 "PCF Testing with Test Studio and Test Engine".